Association for Computing Machinery

-An important aspect of preparing your paper for publication by ACM Press is to provide the proper indexing and retrieval information from the ACM 1998 Computing Classification System (CCS).
-This is beneficial to you because accurate categorization provides the reader with quick content reference, facilitating the search for related literature, as well as searches for your work in ACM’s Digital Library and on other online resources.
+An important aspect of preparing your paper for publication by ACM Press is to provide the proper indexing and retrieval information from the ACM Computing Classification System (CCS).
+This scheme can also be found at 1998 ACM CCS.
+This is beneficial to you because accurate categorization provides the reader with quick content reference, facilitating the search for related literature, as well as searches for your work in ACM`s Digital Library and on other online resources.
 It also ensures correct placement when a review appears in Computing Reviews.

 We need to have you prepare the categories and general terms for your paper because you are the expert on the contents of your paper.
 We provide the following description and guidance, based on the CCS.